2023 Read with Jenna Book Club List: The Best Books Ranked

 Bright Burning Things by Lisa Harding

-December 2021 Read with Jenna Book List Pick
+December 2021 Read with Jenna Book Club Pick

 Sonya is going through a struggle with addiction while trying to raise her 4-year-old son, Tommy.
 Told entirely in first-person from Sonya’s point of view, this story is an emotional look at the inner mind of an addict struggling to get help.